Website Design Checklist

 It will look at specific pages and your website as a whole.

 A 404 error means that the page doesn't exist, and sending traffic to such pages provides a poor user experience.
 Google's Search Console will crawl your website and identify any 404 pages so you can restore any pages that have been deleted by accident or set up a redirect to the correct page.

 The Cookie Law is a piece of privacy legislation that requires websites to get consent from visitors to store or retrieve any information on a computer, smartphone or tablet.

-Your choice of images will dictate your website's personality, but the images need to be optimised as possible to make the image size smaller.
-This will ensure your website loads quickly and help with your SEO ranking.
+Your choice of images will dictate your website's personality, but the photos need to be optimised to make the image size smaller.
+However, it will ensure your website loads quickly and help your SEO ranking.

-A high score means your website has been built properly and will help your SEO, so it’s an important metric to check before launching.
+A high score means your website has been built correctly and will help your SEO, so it's an important metric to check before launching.